Skip to main content

 When Fullness Is Not the Goal.

 In many patients, upper eyelid hollowing is often misunderstood as a simple issue of volume loss.
 As a result, treatments are frequently directed toward filling—typically with fat grafting or fillers.
-However, this approach does not always address the underlying cause.
+Many patients search for solutions to hollow eyelids assuming volume loss, but structural imbalance is often the underlying cause.

 In reality, the problem is often not a lack of volume, but a displacement or imbalance of existing fat.
 When the structural relationship within the eyelid changes, it creates the appearance of hollowing—even when sufficient tissue is still present.